Skip to content

 Stephan Schlesinger was born in Vienna on January 14, 1896.
 After graduating, Schlesinger went to the technical college to study architecture.
 Because he was called for duty during the First World War, Schlesinger could not complete this study.

 On February 27, 1924, the Jewish Schlesinger married the Dutch Anna (Be) Kerdijk (1882-1944) in Vienna.
 According to Wikipedia, Kerdijk was half Jewish, other sources say she was not Jewish.
-Due to the growing anti-Semitism in Vienna, the couple moved to the Netherlands a year after their marriage.
-Schlesinger provided graphic work for old and new clients in his new country.
+The couple moved to the Netherlands a year after their marriage.
+More Jews from Austria seem to have emigrated in the same period.
+In Amsterdam Schlesinger provided graphic work for old and new clients in his new country.

 Besides graphic design, Schlesinger proved to be a designer in several areas.
 He designed furniture, fonts and packaging.
 Moreover, not all of his work was commercial.
 I came across his name because he designed covers of books of N.V.
 Maçonnieke Uitgevers Maatschappij (and I suspect also the logo) such as those of the book Mysteriën En Inwijdingen In De Oudheid (‘Mysteries and Initiations in Antiquity’) by B.J. van der Zuylen (F.E.
 Farwerck).
 Schlesinger also designed various Ex Libris, such as Farwerck’s Masonic Ex Libris.

 Once in the Netherlands, Schlesinger continued the Masonic work in Amsterdam.
-The couple were involved in the founding of the lodge Van Volmaking in 1925.
+The couple was involved in the founding of the lodge Van Volmaking in 1925.
 Two years later, the couple would again be involved in a new lodge, Ars Regia, a lodge that only existed for a short time (1927-1934).
 Schlesinger was (at least in 1927) Worshipful Master, his wife Chaplain.
 Kerdijk was also editor of the Official Bulletin of Le Droit Humain Nederland.
 The decrease in the number of members of Ars Regia and the subsequent closure of the lodge, would (partly) be the reason that Schlesinger left the order in 1932.
+In his Austrian time, there were some problems with another member of Le Droit Humain, Schlesinger’s follower as Worshipful Master Schiff.
+It seems that the Dutch National Council (Farwerck?) used that as argument to let go of Schlesinger, but the Austrians didn’t want to be used as an argument.
+Perhaps there were other reasons for Schlesinger and Kerdijk leaving the order.

 Schlesinger is relatively well known, at least some of his works are well known.
 For example, he created the logo of the chocolate factory Van Houten.
 What is also nice to see is that he used Masonic symbolism in a Safe Traffic campaign for the government, such as the eye in the triangle you see below and an hourglass with a scythe on another poster.